 Troubleshooting Configuration Management

 Configuration Management is a separate process from discovery.
 First, a device must be discovered in a snapshot and placed in the Management → Discovery History table.
-Once in this table, then next time IP Fabric is scheduled to pull configs, it should be populated in the list.
+Once in this table, next time IP Fabric is scheduled to pull configs, the device should be populated in the Configuration Management list.

-- Settings → Advanced → Snapshots is set to periodically create snapshots every day at 6AM.
+- Settings → Discovery & Snapshots → Snapshot Retention → Create Snapshots Periodically is set to create snapshots every day at 6AM.

-- Settings → Advanced → Configuration Management is set to periodically create snapshots every day at 11PM.
+- Settings → Configuration Management → Schedule is set to create device configuration backups every day at 11PM.

-- New device will be found at 6AM, but since the config mgmt is scheduled for 11PM, you will need to wait until the next day to ensure it was pulled.
+- New device will be found at 6AM, but since its configuration backup is scheduled for 11PM, you will need to wait until the next day to be sure that its configuration is pulled.

 Please ensure that in Settings → Discovery & Snapshots → Discovery

 Settings → Device Credentials, you have enabled the correct usernames to

 Use for configuration management.
 If no usernames have been enabled for